Share

 Download the 2025 UN, Explained Brief on the UN Budget

-American businesses receive more in contracts with UN agencies than the U.S. pays in regular and peacekeeping dues.
+American businesses receive more in contracts with UN agencies than the U.S. pays in dues.

 HOW CONGRESS ALLOCATES FUNDING